nicolasdfoti/handcrafted-haven/handcrafted-haven/README.md

 Working on product detail page
 Added components page (with product card and contact card), and created components.module.css Corrected mistakes to deploy
-Add 4 category cards with different colors, a brief description for each one, and representative icons.
+- Add 4 category cards with different colors, a brief description for each one, and representative icons.
-Added fetchFromDB function in components, to fetch from DB I fixed the app structure by adding a component folder and moving them there, and moving the CSS files into the UI.
+Added fetchFromDB function in components, to fetch from DB
+- I fixed the app structure by adding a component folder and moving them there, and moving the CSS files into the UI.
 All imports were fixed, as was the SCSS processing.
 Everything is working fine.
+- Nav component was changed to NavLinks